 C. “Face covering” means a piece of cloth, fabric, or other material that fully covers the mouth and nose and that is secured with ear straps or otherwise tied so as to prevent slipping.

 D. Our staff is dedicated to working to accommodate all visitors with disabilities and provide the best possible experience.
 If you have a medical condition or disability that prevents you from safely wearing a face-covering, you may be able to substitute a looser fitting scarf or clear face shield as an alternative.
 However, if you cannot wear a face covering, you will need to request a reasonable accommodation and take extra precautions to protect yourself and others from contracting COVID-19.
 Please contact Visitor Services at 480-644-2468 to request an accommodation.

 E. At times, certain alterations may not be possible.
 The Americans with Disabilities Act does not require the i.d.e.a.
 Museum to take any action that fundamentally alters the nature of our programs or services or imposes undue financial or administrative burden or compromises our ability to safely operate.

 F. We ask all guests that are not feeling well or experiencing COVID-19 symptoms, to postpone their visit.

 3. What We Are Doing To Keep You Safe

 - You will find hand sanitizer stations throughout the i.d.e.a.
 Museum.

 - We have implemented enhanced cleaning procedures following CDC guidance.

-- You will also find floor markings to help guide social distancing and one-way walking paths.
+- You will also find floor markings to help guide social distancing.

 - Some exhibitions that require interaction are closed for health and safety reasons.